FLUX-SE/all_docs/documentation/5_Open_Sound_Control_(OSC).md

     are connected to the same network.
 - OSC Enable: When turned on this parameter creates a thread for receiving and sending OSC messages.
 This thread is multi-instances.
 This means that this will control all the instances of the plug-in.
-For example, if you have four LevelMagic(TM) opened, all the communication and control via OSC will be done via this one config- ured thread.
+For example, if you have four LevelMagic(TM) opened, all the communication and control via OSC will be done via this one configured thread.
 You just have to be sure that the following parameters are well configured.
 - Input Port: This is the port where the plug-in will be receiving OSC messages (the output of your control surface)
 - Output Port: This is the port where the plug-in will send feedback to (the input of your control surface).